gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 For example:

-* a sudden increase in bounces may indicate poor list quality;
+* a sudden increase in bounces may indicate poor list quality
-* complaints may indicate unclear consent or irrelevant content;
+* complaints may indicate unclear consent or irrelevant content
-* falling clicks may indicate declining interest;
+* falling clicks may indicate declining interest
-* an unusual drop in double opt-in confirmations may indicate delivery problems;
+* an unusual drop in double opt-in confirmations may indicate delivery problems
 * open tracking may be affected by privacy features and automatic image loading.

 No single metric provides a complete view of deliverability.
 Trends across several signals are usually more useful than one isolated number.